As of November 2019, First Air has now merged with Canadian North.

-First Air, also known as Bradley Air Services Limited, is an airline headquartered in Kanata, a suburb of Ottawa, Ontario, Canada.
-The airline operates services to 34 communities in Nunavut, Nunavik, and the Northwest Territories and its main base is located at Ottawa Macdonald-Cartier International Airport.
-Other hubs include Rankin Inlet Airport, Iqaluit Airport and Yellowknife Airport.
-First Air Canada offers flights to a number of destinations in the Arctic.
+First Air, also known as Bradley Air Services Limited, was an airline headquartered in Kanata, a suburb of Ottawa, Ontario, Canada.
+The airline operated services to 34 communities in Nunavut, Nunavik, and the Northwest Territories and its main base was located at Ottawa Macdonald-Cartier International Airport.
+Other hubs included Rankin Inlet Airport, Iqaluit Airport and Yellowknife Airport.
+First Air Canada offered flights to a number of destinations in the Arctic.

-First Air flies to many destinations including: Edmonton, Vancouver, Churchill, Winnipeg, Fort Simpson, Hay River, Inuvik, Norman Wells, Yellowknife, Arctic Bay, Baker Lake and many others.
+First Air and Canadian North now have combined schedules.
+Canadian North operates flights using the First Air branding.
+First Air flies to many destinations including Edmonton, Vancouver, Churchill, Winnipeg, Fort Simpson, Hay River, Inuvik, Norman Wells, Yellowknife, Arctic Bay, Baker Lake and many others.

 Economy Class is the only cabin for this airline, meaning all passengers have the same cabin experience.

 The airline offers complimentary food and drink on flights, with hot meal options also available

 Although no in-flight entertainment system, the airline does give passengers a selection of reading material, including its latest in-flight magazines.

 The seat specifications are dependent on the aircraft flying in, for example on the Boeing 737 400 and Boeing 737 400 COMBI, the seats are arranged in a 3-3 formation, with an aisle in the middle.
 This provides ample room for passengers for their flights.
 On the ATR 42-300 and ATR 42-500, passengers are arranged in a 2-2 formation, allowing even more room between other passengers and their seats.

 When flying with First Air, you will need to follow the following rules around baggage allowances.